Francisco Javier Barrios Jimenez

 - Died April 9, 1982 in Hermosillo, Sonora Mexico

 Francisco Barrios made his debut in professional baseball in 1971 with the San Luis Potosi Tuneros of the Mexican Center League, going 6-4 with a 3.20 ERA at the age of 17-18.
-In 1972 he made it to the Mexican League with the Jalisco Charros and went 1-1 with a 4.70 ERA in 8 appearances, including two starts.
+In 1972, he made it to the Mexican League with the Jalisco Charros and went 1-1 with a 4.70 ERA in 8 appearances, including 2 starts.
 He did not fare well in the MCL that year, going 5-9 with an ERA of 5.57 for the Zacatecas Tuzos.
 A year later, at age 19-20, he went 10-12 with a 2.36 ERA for Jalisco, striking out 158 batters, the fourth-most in the league.
 He was also 10th in ERA.
-That effort enticed the San Francisco Giants to sign Barrios.
-Assigned to the Phoenix Giants he went 2-1 with a 4.50 ERA in the Pacific Coast League and was released after less than a month in the organization, returning to Jalisco.
+That effort enticed the San Francisco Giants and scout Gary Johnson to sign Barrios.
+Assigned to the Phoenix Giants in 1973, he went 2-1 with a 4.50 ERA in the Pacific Coast League and was released after less than a month in the organization, returning to Jalisco.

-Prior to the 1974 season Barrios was traded by the Charros to the Chicago White Sox with Manuel Lugo as part of a deal for Rudy Hernandez.
+Prior to the 1974 season Barrios was traded by the Charros to the Chicago White Sox, with Manuel Lugo, as part of a deal for Rudy Hernandez.
 Barrios was assigned to the Knoxville Sox and posted a 9-5 record and a 3.92 ERA.
-He pitched in two games with the ChiSox and got toasted for 6 runs in 2 innings.
+He pitched 2 games with the ChiSox and got toasted for 6 runs in 2 innings.
 Returned to Mexico for the 1975 campaign, Francisco went 10-12 with a 2.70 ERA.
-He was also 2-0 for the Denver Bears that year.
+He was also 2-0 for the Denver Bears.
 Although he did not finish among the league leaders as he had three years prior, the White Sox brought him back in 1976.

-In the 1976 season Barrios was used as a swingman, going 5-9 with 3 saves and an 82 ERA+.
-He combined with Blue Moon Odom on a no-hitter on July 28 against the Oakland A's.
+In 1976, Barrios was used as a swingman, going 5-9 with 3 saves and an 82 ERA+.
+He combined with Blue Moon Odom to toss a no-hitter on July 28th against the Oakland A's.
 Using a 90-mph fastball as his primary weapon, he improved to 14-7, 4.12 in 1977 with a 100 ERA+ as a regular member of the Chicago rotation.
 He fell to 9-15 in 1978, but his ERA+ was not much lower (94) - only his luck had changed from very good to very poor.
-In 1979 he had a comeback season, with a 3.61 ERA (118 ERA+) and 8-3 record but he declined after that.
+In 1979 he had a comeback season, with a 3.61 ERA (118 ERA+) and 8-3 record, but he declined after that.

 1981 was a very rocky year for Barrios.
-He was fighting with drug addiction and alcoholism, got into a fight with fellow White Sox pitcher Steve Trout and was arrested for the posession of cocaine and disorderly conduct.
+He was fighting drug addiction and alcoholism, got into a fight with fellow White Sox pitcher Steve Trout and was arrested for possession of cocaine and disorderly conduct.
 As a player, he was 1-3 with a 3.96 ERA.
-The White Sox released Francisco.
-He spent the winter with the Hermosillo Naranjeros of the Mexican Pacific League and won MVP honors after a 7-3, 1.65 campaign.
-Rumors had him returning to Major League Baseball with the Milwaukee Brewers when he died of a heart attack at age 28, after having lived the last couple years in trouble with the law and substance abuse, possibly ruining his chances of a brighter career.
+The White Sox released him, and he spent the winter with the Hermosillo Naranjeros of the Mexican Pacific League, winning MVP honors after a 7-3, 1.65 campaign.
+Rumors had him returning to Major League Baseball with the Milwaukee Brewers when he died of a heart attack at his parents home at age 28, after having lived the last couple years in trouble with the law and substance abuse, possibly ruining his chances of a brighter career.

 Sources include The Mexican League: Comprehensive Player Statistics by Pedro Treto Cisneros, 1973 Baseball Guide, Viva Beisbol! newsletter by Bruce Baskin